JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

-To reveal the hidden images, the two shares are overlaye.
+To reveal the hidden images, the two shares are overlaid.
 Each black pixel is black in the overlay, each white pixel is half-white in the overlay.

 ## Conclusion
-TRNGS can be constructed from phsical devices and used as seeds.
+TRNGS can be constructed from physical devices and used as seeds.
 PRNGs can be constructed from other primitives like block ciphers.
 TRNGs can be use to make unbreakable encryption via one time pad.
 PRNGs can be use as practical synchronous stream ciphers